 Approaches to reference data management

-There are several general approaches to reference data management:
+There are several general approaches to the management of reference data:

 - Represent the code values as attributes of a Business Asset.